 John the Baptist never told anyone to believe certain tenets.
 The closest thing to dogma he taught was the need to change.
 The people who came already knowing how to pass a theology exam, those people he called snakes and vipers.
 It was not an endorsement of mainstream religion.

-He did not preach what people should believe.
+He didn’t preach what people should believe.
 He preached what they should do.
 Rather than admonishing people to be right, he urged them to do right.
 Perhaps he was confident that faith would follow action, or perhaps he saw no difference between the two.

-John preached a gospel of expectation and a gospel of doing.
+John preached a gospel of expectation — God is coming into the world, always, perpetually.
+He preached a gospel of doing — feeding, clothing, sharing — and oddly enough, according to John, these are the things that make smooth the paths on which we might see God approaching.
 He told people to give.
 He told them to share.
-He didn’t tell them to love one another, but to act as though they did.
+He didn’t tell them to love one another: he told them to act as though they did.
 He told them to live like Jesus was going to live.

 Lectionary Project—Third year of weekly posts based on the Gospel reading from the Revised Common Lectionary